 ELFT have focused on ensuring that their ‘Getting Advice and Signposting’ service is first class and are now giving advice to other accelerator sites about how they have improved this part of their service, with ELFT rated outstanding by the CQC in 2016.

-Implementation of THRIVE within Tower Hamlets CAMNS has progressed through:
+Implementation of the THRIVE Framework for system change (Wolpert et al., 2019) within Tower Hamlets CAMHS has progressed through:

-1. Educating clinicians about THRIVE and conceptual shift away from the tiered model: There is an ongoing programme of staff training events to discuss the THRIVE framework and principles; with a particular focus on shared decision making.
+1. Educating clinicians about the THRIVE Framework and a conceptual shift away from the tiered model: There is an ongoing programme of staff training events to discuss the THRIVE Framework and principles; with a particular focus on shared decision making.
 Clinicians have also attended the i-THRIVE Academy modules and will be involved in sharing these ideas with the wider team.

-2. Embedding THRIVE terminology and thinking into how clinical work is conceptualised: The needs based groupings of the THRIVE framework were added to the Current View tool completed by every clinician when opening, reviewing and closing a case, as a way to embed THRIVE thinking in how cases are conceptualised.
-ELFT is part of the CYPMH Currency Development pilot, which develops this categorising of cases further into need based groupings linked to the THRIVE groups – this pilot begins in April 2017.
+2. Embedding THRIVE Framework terminology and thinking into how clinical work is conceptualised: The needs based groupings of the THRIVE Framework were added to the Current View tool completed by every clinician when opening, reviewing and closing a case, as a way to embed THRIVE Framework thinking in how cases are conceptualised.
+ELFT is part of the CYPMH Currency Development pilot, which develops this categorising of cases further into need based groupings linked to the THRIVE Framework’s needs based groupings – this pilot began in April 2017.

-Another initiative that has embedded THRIVE concepts and terminology has been the re-structuring of the service to reflect THRIVE.
-For example, the newly formed Triage Team has been redefined as the Front Door Team.
-This team has been more heavily resourced to operate effectively in meeting the needs of children and families considered to be ‘Getting Advice’.
-The Front Door team conducts all the duties associated with meeting the needs of children and young people who are ‘Getting Advice’ including signposting, consultation to the extended network and brief psychoeducation, assessment, intervention and advice on self-management.
+Another initiative that has embedded the THRIVE Framework’s concepts and terminology has been the re-structuring of the service to reflect the THRIVE Framework.
+For example, the Triage Team has been redefined as the Front Door Team.
+This team has been more heavily resourced to operate effectively in meeting the needs of children and families considered to be ‘Getting Advice and Signposting’.
+The Front Door team conducts all the duties associated with meeting the needs of children and young people who are ‘Getting Advice and Signposting’ including consultation to the extended network and brief psychoeducation, assessment, intervention and advice on self-management.
 This has been a highly successful initiative that has reduced CAMHS waiting times to five weeks from the time a referral is received and decreased ‘did not attend’ rates despite reduced staff numbers and increased referrals.
 It has also improved the accessibility to CAMHS and ensured that we are able to proactively provide early support to both families and the wider network for a much larger cohort of families.